canonical/azure-auth-integrator/README.md

 juju integrate azure-auth-integrator <requirer-charm>
 ```

-The requirer charm should have access to all credentials needed to access your Azure resources.
+The requirer charm should now have access to all credentials needed to access your Azure resources.

 ## Community and support